alexyuly/chil/README.md

 ## What is Compost?

 Compost is a framework for building apps with as little code as possible, using components and streams.
 Please install [Node.js](https://nodejs.org/en/) before using Compost.
-Familiarly with Node.js and JavaScript is highly recommended but not required. **This software is incomplete and under active development, so there is more code and documentation coming every week.
+Familiarity with Node.js and JavaScript is highly recommended but not required. **This software is incomplete and under active development, so there is more code and documentation coming every week.
 Stay tuned.**

 ### Version 1.0.0: Coming Soon